raravi/amithraravi2.com/_posts/2018-11-23-website-design-the-basics.md

 Once you zero in on the kind of the website you [want]({{ site.url }}{% post_url 2017-03-09-your-own-website-part-1 %}), the next step obviously is designing it.

-You need to figure out the pages you want on your site and what you need each of them to be.
+Figure out the pages you want on your site and what you need each of them to be.
 Once you have a purpose for each page, you can think of the information to be presented and the kind of layout that goes well with that.
 In UX design, this process is called [wireframing](https://theuxreview.co.uk/wireframes-beginners-guide/).
 Wireframing brings out the essentials from the initial concept.
 It is meant to convert the idea into concrete information, presented visually for easy understanding.

 {% include advertising-article.html %}